tymyrddin/red-escalation/source/docs/thm/hackpark.md

     # curl -s http://<IP address target machine>/Account/login.aspx?ReturnURL=/admin/ | grep "<form"
         <form method="post" action="login.aspx?ReturnURL=%2fadmin%2f" id="Form1">

+Using Burpsuite Intruder, try a brute-force on that `admin` user.
+Fire up Burpsuite, go to login page, set Burpsuite to intercept, and try to log in.
+Catch the `__VIEWSTATE` for use in Hydra.

 Mini hydra cheatsheet:

 | Command                                                                                                                                      | Description                                                                                                                                                                  |